lechimp-p/dicto.php/BACKLOG.md

 # Indexer
-* Besides entities, dependencies and invokations i felt the need to introduce a reference to model locations in the code where i know a name and a possible type of an entity, but not its identity, source or location of definition.
-Is this a good idea?
-Could we dereference some or all references?
 * How should i keep track of namespaces?
 Is it just a part of the name?
 Could i store it separately?
 * It may be a good idea to use tuple (start,end) for all places where we record